mxcai/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a PhD candidate at The Hong Kong University of Science and Technology.
-My research interest centers around statistical machine learning for data science.
-I have been working on scalable statistical methods for high dimensional regression problems and integrative analysis of genomics data.
+My broad area of interest lies in statistical machine learning and data science with applications in genetics and genomics data.
+I have been working on scalable statistical methods for high dimensional regression problems, integrative analysis of omics data, and integrative analysis and construction of polygenic risk scores with trans-ancestry genetics data.
+In the spirite of reproducible research, I have developed and maintained relevant softwares in my github page.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->